OpenTransfr/Core/docs/index.rst

 - Extremely limited information in the existing banking system on e.g. what has been purchased and where from
 - As a consumer, I have no idea who currently holds my card details.
 This creates security problems, plus..
 - It’s difficult to know what payments will actually be leaving your bank account and when
 - Too much trust is placed with merchants in dealing with card details, e.g. providing them over the phone is a major security risk.
-This creates hassle for merchants as they have to deal with extra security measures, and large targets for people who want to steal lucrative card details.
+This creates hassle for merchants as they have to deal with extra security measures and makes them large targets for people who want to steal lucrative card details.

 Why not use cryptocurrencies out of the box?
 --------------------------------------------